Televisioncomputer/WorldGenerationDatapack/README.md

 ## About

-Using a Cubic Noise system I made for a Godot Shader, I made this Datapack to cure my udder bordem
+Using a Value Noise system I made for a Godot Shader, I made this Datapack to cure my udder bordem

 ## Installation